Does your horse stand for the farrier?

 - You must be vigilant 110% of the time and alert your Farrier to trouble brewing.
 Did your horse just spot something in the distance and raise his head?
 He may have seen a horse eating monster and is about to make a run for it.

 If your horse doesn’t like to have his legs picked up, or has trouble with holding them up, don’t assume he’s ill-mannered.

 - There’s a chance he’s unsteady on his remaining legs, and needs practice balancing.
 Make sure the area he’s standing on is level and safe.
 He could also be hurting somewhere, be arthritic or stiff, so this makes holding up a leg uncomfortable.
 Communicate with your Farrier about his physical limitations so your Farrier can give him breaks, use a shorter stand, etc. If he’s perfectly fine with having his feet picked out several times a day (at the very minimum), it may be more behavioral instead of a comfort issue.
 For tips on making the sore horse comfortable for the Farrier, read this article.

 - Practice holding his legs up for longer periods of time every single time you pick out his hooves.
 He will get the hang of it!

-- Make sure that your farrier is fair to your horse.
-Moving, nudging, or correcting your horse is acceptable so that your horse can learn proper positioning for the farrier.
-I fully expect that if one of my horses kicked out at the farrier, my horse would be whacked immediately.
-Also understand that your farrier also needs to stay safe in order to earn a living, and you as the handler needs to put his safety and your safety as top priority.
+- Make sure that your Farrier is fair to your horse.
+Moving, nudging, or correcting your horse is acceptable so that your horse can learn proper positioning for the Farrier.
+I fully expect that if one of my horses kicked out at the Farrier, my horse would be whacked immediately.
+Also understand that your Farrier also needs to stay safe in order to earn a living, and you as the handler needs to put his safety as the top priority.

 What words of wisdom do you have?